nmng98/movie-box/README.md

 # Movie-Box
 ### Description
-MovieBox is a web application for cinephiles with similar capabilities to IMDB.
+MovieBox is a web application with similar capabilities to IMDB.

 ### Technologies Used
 * Python